adrian-prajsnar/adrian-prajsnar/README.md

 # Hi there, I'm Adrian! 👋

 Welcome to my GitHub profile.
-I'm a passionate Frontend developer looking to make my mark in the exciting world of IT. <br>
+I'm a passionate Frontend developer looking to make my mark in the exciting world of IT.
 Over the past year, web development has transformed from a curiosity into my life's passion.

 ## 🚀 About Me